-- The supervisor shall verify that an audiology assistant holds a current, valid registration prior to the commencement of the audiology assistant's practice. - The supervisor shall ensure that the audiology assistant under his or her supervision understand and adhere to the professional code of ethics applicable to him/ or herself.
+The supervisor shall ensure that the audiology assistant under his or her supervision understand and adhere to the professional code of ethics applicable to him/ or herself.

-10107 STANDARDS OF CONDUCT FOR AUDIOLOGY ASSISTANTS

-- An audiology assistant shall adhere to the standards set forth in either the current Code of Ethics of the American Speech-Language-Hearing Association or the current Code of Ethics for the American Academy of Audiology as applicable to the supervising audiologist. - An audiology assistant shall clearly identify himself or herself to patients or clients as an audiology assistant at all times and shall not act or communicate in any manner that may give the impression that the audiology assistant is authorized to practice independently or as an audiologist or speech-language pathologist in any way. - An audiology assistant shall perform only those functions of the profession that are within his or her scope of competence, training, and experience.

-- This section shall apply to applicants for renewal, reactivation, or reinstatement of a registration and shall not apply to applicants for an initial registration or applicants seeking renewal of a registration for the first time after the initial grant of the registration. - To be eligible for the renewal of a registration, an applicant shall have completed, during the two (2)-year period preceding the date the registration expires, ten (10) hours of approved continuing education related to audiology, including one (1) hour of ethics and two (2) hours of continuing education on cultural competency or specialized clinical training focusing on patients or clients who identify as lesbian, gay, bisexual, transgender, gender nonconforming, queer, or question their sexual orientation or gender identity and expression ("LGBTQ") meeting the requirements of D.C.
-Official Code § 3-1205.10 (b)(5). - To be eligible for the reinstatement of a registration issued pursuant to this chapter, an applicant shall have completed ten (10) hours of continuing education described in § 10108.2 during the two (2) years preceding the submission of the reinstatement application.
+In a practice setting where both audiology and speech language pathology services are provided, an audiology assistant may perform duties that are within the scopes of both speech language pathology practice and audiology practice under the supervision of either a speech language pathologist meeting the requirements of § 10207.2 or an audiologist meeting the requirements of § assistant and within the scope of lawful practice pursuant to this chapter.
+10106 The supervisor shall verify that an audiology assistant holds a current, valid registration prior to the commencement of the audiology assistant's practice.
+10106.4 The supervisor shall ensure that the audiology assistant under his or her supervision understand and adhere to the professional code of ethics applicable to him/ or herself.
+10107 STANDARDS OF CONDUCT FOR AUDIOLOGY ASSISTANTS 10107.1 An audiology assistant shall adhere to the standards set forth in either the current Code of Ethics of the American Speech-Language-Hearing Association or the current Code of Ethics for the American Academy of Audiology as applicable to the supervising audiologist.
+10107.2 An audiology assistant shall clearly identify himself or herself to patients or clients as an audiology assistant at all times and shall not act or communicate in any manner that may give the impression that the audiology assistant is authorized to practice independently or as an audiologist or speech-language pathologist in any way.
+10107.3 An audiology assistant shall perform only those functions of the profession that are within his or her scope of competence, training, and experience.
+10108 CONTINUING EDUCATION REQUIREMENTS 10108.1 This section shall apply to applicants for renewal, reactivation, or reinstatement of a registration and shall not apply to applicants for an initial registration or applicants seeking renewal of a registration for the first time after the initial grant of the registration.
+10108.2 To be eligible for the renewal of a registration, an applicant shall have completed, during the two (2)-year period preceding the date the registration expires, ten (10) hours of approved continuing education related to audiology, including one (1) hour of ethics and two (2) hours of continuing education on cultural competency or specialized clinical training focusing on patients or clients who identify as lesbian, gay, bisexual, transgender, gender nonconforming, queer, or question their sexual orientation or gender identity and expression ("LGBTQ") meeting the requirements of section 510(b)(5) of the Act (D.C.
+Official Code § 3-1205.10 (b)(5).